For additional information:

 February 19 - Southeast Eugene District @ Hilyard Community Center

-March 21 - Southwest Eugene District @ 2nd & Chambers
+March 21 - West Eugene District @ 2nd & Chambers

-May 16 - Northwest Eugene District @ 2nd & Chambers
+May 16 - Northeast Eugene District @ 2nd & Chambers

 For more details, and to find out how you can get more involved, please contact Lindsey Cullums at 541.682.5640 or email@example.com.